 2. There's No Watching Her Tongue at an All-Ages Event

-Over the years, the Ill Na Na creator has been reported to fail onstage when she’s attempted to showcase her ’90s flavor on the mic.
-Thankfully, Tuesday night was not one of those cases.
-When Nicki brought Foxy out, she was energetic and, though she lost her breath a few times, proved to be resilient as she rapped through her lauded tracks “Tables Will Turn” and “Oh Yeah.”
+The Ill Na Na creator showcased the '90s flavor that made her a respected name.
+On Tuesday night, she certainly delivered alongside Nicki.
+When the Queens rhymer brought Foxy out, she was energetic and, though she lost her breath a few times, proved to be resilient as she rapped through her lauded tracks "Tables Will Turn" and "Oh Yeah."

 4. The Crowd Supports Her 'Ratchetness'